 Check out the latest on the Observatory News page.
 The Sky Tonight page has tools and links to show you the phase of the Moon and what else is "up".

-We are now taking reservations for a limited number of group tours for the spring.
-If you are a teacher or leader of an educational group wishing a tour, contact us at email@example.com
+We take reservations for a limited number of group tours in the spring, summer and fall.
+If you are a teacher or leader of an educational group wishing a tour, contact us at firstname.lastname@example.org

 to check for availablity.